krismichalski/docker-rails/README.md

 - For production modyfies log output to stdout and formats it for [Logstash](https://www.elastic.co/products/logstash)
 - In development adds docker network as trusted for web console
 - Includes [pry](http://pryrepl.org/) for easier debugging
-- Solves problem with wrong permissions on shared volume by matching UIDs
+- Solves problem with wrong permissions on shared volumes by matching UIDs

 ## Quick start
 Execute this command in empty folder: